kalium222/Inn-Ultimate-Remake/README.md

 ### 物品

+- Basic items.
-- some collectable items which you can pick them up
+    some collectable items which you can pick them up
+- Scene items.
+    something in the game scene you can interact with but cannot pick up.
-- something you can open and get something, such as refrigerator.
+    For instance, you can open a refrigerator and get some food which is a kind of basic items.
+- Multi-states items.
-- something have several different states, such as food which can be raw and cooked.
+    food can be raw or cooked.
+Refrigerator can be opened or closed.
 - something you can change other things' state.
 For example, you can cook a raw chichen at kitchen, Han can turn something into silver
 - lots of things can be turned into silver, and this can have different